XanaduAI/blackbird/doc/blackbird_cpp/overview.rst

   and all derived classes.

-  * Known devices and gates are recorded in the ``enum``'s :cpp:enum:`blackbird::Device` and :cpp:enum:`blackbird::Gates`.
+  * Known devices and gates are recorded in the ``enum``'s :cpp:enum:`blackbird::Device` and :cpp:enum:`blackbird::Gate`.
 These have the same value as their Blackbird command name.

   * Each gate and measurement class is declared, including constructors, number of modes, number of parameters, and input/mode validation.